BBVA/qed/docs/advanced_usage.md

 ## Overview

-Besides the standalone example given in the README.md, QED are created to be a production-ready cluster.
+Besides the standalone example given in the [README](../README.md), QED are created to be a production-ready cluster.
 Here you can find some detailed examples.

 ## QED cluster

 In order to garantee reliability and High Availabity QED storage servers are created around hashicorp's [raft](https://github.com/hashicorp/raft) implementation.
+An architectural perspective can be found at [raft](architecture/raft.md) doc. file.

+To have identified the leader beforehand, it is recommended to launch a server and then some disposable followers.

 ### Starting cluster mode

-To have identified the leader beforehand, we launch a server and then some disposable followers.

 ```bash
 go run main.go start \